Yousef Huneiti

-Major General Yousef Huneiti (Arabic: يوسف الحنيطي, romanized:Yūsuf al-Ḥunaiṭī; born 2 March 1959) is the current Chairman of the Joint Chiefs of Staff of the Jordanian Armed Forces (JAF).
-He was appointed to this position on 24 July 2019 by Royal Decree.
+Lieutenant General Yousef Huneiti (Arabic: يوسف الحنيطي, romanized:Yūsuf al-Ḥunaiṭī; born 2 March 1959) was the Chairman of the Joint Chiefs of Staff of the Jordanian Armed Forces (JAF) between 2019 and 2026.
 Following the retirement of his predecessor, Lt.
 Gen. Mahmoud Freihat.
 Huneiti's appointment marked a historical milestone, as he is the first officer from the Royal Jordanian Air Force to ever serve in this role, traditionally held by army commanders.

 Early life and education

 Born on 2 March 1959 in Amman, Jordan, Yousef Huneiti joined the Royal Jordanian Air Force in 1978, beginning his long-standing career in military service.
 Over the years, he advanced his education with various military courses and leadership programs, solidifying his expertise in military strategy, operations, and defense.

 Military career

 Huneiti's early career was largely based at King Hussein Air Base in 1978, followed by roles at Prince Hassan Air Base in 1981 and H-4 Air Base in 1982.
 By 1983, he had become a fighter pilot, and in 1989, he was promoted to military trainer.

 His leadership capabilities were further demonstrated when he held several key positions: